-Chief Joseph Mountain is a 13.4 mile out and back trail located near Joseph, OR and is rated as moderate.
+Chief Joseph Mountain Trail is a 14.1 mile out and back trail located near Joseph, OR that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and rock climbing and is accessible from July until October.

 Me and my father did a hike on the Chief Joseph trail and we loved the heck out of it.
 It's dry, but is a strenuous and beautiful hike.
 You can see the lake from one viewpoint, and the end of the trail leads up to a waterfall.
 The trail on the other side is washed out so I would not cross over to it.
 The hike itself smells heavenly, like roses and mock orange.
 Simply lovely.